adityajoshigit/tailwind-starter-project/simple-tailwind-starter/README.md

   <link rel="stylesheet" href="./dist/css/tailwind.css">
   ```
 - Write some demo html code with tailwind classes to check if the setup really works.
-- Finally, open the `index.html` file with browser and __Voila__!
+- Finally, open the `index.html` file with browser and __Voila__! ✨

 ## Credits
 Thank you [@bradtraversy](https://github.com/bradtraversy) for creating a [detailed course on TailwindCSS](https://www.udemy.com/course/tailwind-from-scratch/)!
 The starter project you demonstrated in the course has inspired me to create one for myself.
-So, the credit it all yours! 🙏
+So, the credit is all yours! 🙏